 Major causes depend on the type of sleep apnea:

 - Obstructive—Muscles in the body to relax during sleep.
 This can let soft tissue in the back of the throat and mouth to sink toward the throat.
-If the tissue blocks the airway it will temporarily stop normal breathing.
+If the tissue blocks the airway it will stop normal breathing until it was cleared.

 - Central—Breathing is controlled by signals from the brain.
-If the signals are not working properly, breathing can be slowed or interrupted.
+If the signals are not working properly, breathing can be slowed or paused.

 - Mixed—Both soft tissue and nerve signals are causing problems.